 Can you over shock a pool?

-You can add too much shock to your pool; usually, this happens with new pool owners when they have to do their first pool shock as they add the shock and then start panicking when they see cloudiness in the water, seemingly nothing happening, or just testing constantly, It can all cause stress for pool owners.
+You can add too much shock to your swimming pool.
+Often this happens with new pool owners when they have to do their first pool shock.
+Although they may correctly work out how much shock to add, when they add the shock they might see cloudy pool water develop so they start panicking and add more shock.

 If you add too much shock, the water can become dangerous as the chlorine reacts with other chemicals in the water.
 The calcium in the shock can cause buildup, while the pool’s chlorine levels can stay high for more than a week, turning the pool dangerous to be in.